FactEngineCommunity/openCypherTranspiler/src/openCypherParser/README.md

 ﻿# openCypherParser

+**IMPORTANT NOTES:**

+     - The key, Parse, function is in OpenCypherParser.cs
+     - Produces the AST (Abstract Syntax Tree)

 The 'Grammar' sub-folder contains [ANTLR4](https://github.com/antlr) generated visitors using the g4 grammar file published by [openCypher project](http://www.opencypher.org/).

 To regenerate the grammar file in the event of openCypher specification updates, please follow the steps below.